Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

     $ /cygdrive/c/Python27/Scripts/pip.exe install matplotlib
     § /cygdrive/c/Python27/Scripts/pip.exe install scipy

-### Dependencies for developers and users of Linux
+### Developers and other OS
 - To recompile the source code, a c-compiler is needed,
 e.g. gcc (Linux/MacOS) or Pelles C (Windows).

-### Different platforms
-Executables have been made for MacOS and Windows
+Executables have been made exclusively for MacOS
 Users of other OS should:
 1) compile MainFunction.c (with flag -lm) and name the executable "capp"